Rao-Sanjayy/Rao-Sanjayy/README.md

 # Hey there!
 I'm Sanjay Rao - aka [Rao-Sanjayy] 👋

-### I'm a Student pursuing Master's in Data Science from CHRIST (Deemed to be University) Bangalore!!
+### I'm a student pursuing Master's in Data Science from CHRIST (Deemed to be University) Bangalore!!

 - 🌱 I’m currently learning Machine Learning and GitHub ofcourse. 👾
 - 👯 I’m looking to collaborate with other working on Data Science.
 - 🥅 2022 Goals: Improve my basic skills, and GitHub profile.
 - ⚡ Fun fact: I'm a wildlife enthusiast 🐾
+- 👨‍💻 I'm open for internships for Data Scientist, Data Analyst and Data Engineering roles.

-Content next in-line: Machine Learning
+> Content next in-line: Machine Learning

 ### Connect with me: